 Wilner has been the recipient of numerous awards, including fellowships from the MacArthur Foundation and the National Endowment for the Arts, the Juniper Prize, and two Pushcart Prizes.

-Former editor of The American Poetry Review, she is currently an Advisory Editor of Calyx.
-She has taught, most recently, at the University of Chicago, Northwestern, and Smith College.
+Wilner, who was formerly the editor of The American Poetry Review, is currently an advisory editor of Calyx.
+She has taught, most recently, at the University of Chicago, Northwestern University, and Smith College.
 She is currently on the faculty of the MFA Program for Writers at Warren Wilson College, and lives in Philadelphia.